-The Tax cuts and Jobs Act eliminated the tax deduction for payers of alimony.
+The Tax Cuts and Jobs Act eliminated the tax deduction for payers of alimony.
 This change applies to new divorce agreements settled after December 31, 2018.
 Along with eliminating the tax deduction for the payor, the change also eliminates the previous requirement on the receiving spouse to include the alimony payment in their taxable income.
 While this might seem like a score for those receiving alimony, it may not benefit everyone.

-The old rule requiring the alimony money to be taxed on the side of the recipient was actually a pretty big benefit to many payers, and receivers.
+The old rule requiring the alimony money to be taxed on the side of the recipient was actually a pretty big benefit to both payers and receivers.
 This is usually the case when the paying spouse is a middle-class wage-earner in a higher tax bracket than the recipient.
 There are two specific benefits for parties to an alimony agreement in this financial situation under the old rule.

-The first benefit is that the payor’s ability to deduct the income can be a significant tax break because the payor can exclude the income completely from his (or her) taxable income.
-In some instances, this prevents the amount of money which would have pushed the payor into a higher tax bracket from being taxed at the marginally higher rate.
+The first benefit was the payor’s ability to deduct the income being a significant tax break because the payor can exclude the income completely from his or her taxable income.
+In some instances, this prevents the amount of money that would have pushed the payor into a higher tax bracket from being taxed at the marginally higher rate.

-However, you should first be sure that your payments qualify as alimony.
-Even if your alimony agreement was made in family court.
+However, you should first be sure that your payments qualify as alimony, even if your alimony agreement was made in family court.
 As a reminder, family court judgements do not supersede the tax code.
-In order for spousal support payments to be considered alimony, and therefore tax deductible, your agreement should be consistent with the following Requirements under the tax code:
+In order for spousal support payments to be considered alimony, and therefore tax deductible, your agreement should be consistent with the following requirements under the tax code:

 If your total settlement amount is split into co-equal payments, you do not have to worry about violating this rule.
 This rule is a concern for those who prefer a “step-up” or “step-down” payment plan.
 This is a payment plan where the payment amounts either start small and increase each payment until the balance is complete; or start with a large up-front payment and decrease with each payment, respectively.